ocaml/dune/doc/reference/aliases.rst

 build`` is equivalent to ``dune build @@default``.
 Similarly, ``dune build dir`` is equivalent to ``dune build @@dir/default``.

-When a directory doesn't explicitly define what the ``default`` alias means via an :ref:`alias-stanza` stanza, the following implicit definition is assumed:
+When a directory doesn't explicitly define what the ``default`` alias means via an :doc:`files/dune/alias` stanza, the following implicit definition is
+assumed:

 .. code:: dune